Located: Administration Bldg., B203

 Auto-Pay can be set up online through CASHNET, or contact your financial institution for their online bill pay option.

-The Bursar highly recommends all students sign-up for E-REFUND for safe, secure, and quick refunds.
-Refunds are issued for actual over-payments.
-If the student receives financial aid in excess of the billed tuition amount, the refund will be processed when receives the actual funding which is generally mid-semester.
+The Bursar highly recommends that all students sign up for E-REFUND for safe, secure, and quick refunds.
+Refunds are issued for actual overpayments.
+If the student receives financial aid in excess of the billed tuition amount, the refund will be processed when the actual funding is received, which is generally mid-semester.
 The Bursar's Office prefers not to mail refund checks as it takes longer for the student to receive the funds and can be less reliable.

 The Bursar’s Office recommends the FERPA (Federal Education Rights and Privacy Act) be completed by any student 18 years of age or older and is not a self-paying adult.
 The student designates the parent/guardian who can discuss the tuition account with the Bursar’s Office.

-Delinquent tuition accounts and Installment Payment Plan accounts are subject to Late Charges of $50.
-The frequency of late charges is dependent on the status of the account’s delinquency.
+Delinquent tuition accounts and Installment Payment Plan accounts are subject to $50 Late Charges.
+The frequency of late charges depends on the account’s delinquency status.

 Sussex County Community College welcomes our International Students.
 Payment can be an issue as there are US Federal regulations involved, as well as the policies of the College.
-Tuition must be paid, in full, no later than the tenth day of the Semester (Spring or Fall) and the second day of a Session (Winter or Summer).
-The student can pay in cash (U.S. Currency Only), credit card or debit card.
-Sussex now offers an easy payment solution for visiting students, it is called Pay My Tuition.
+Tuition must be paid in full no later than the tenth day of the Semester (Spring or Fall) and the second day of a Session (Winter or Summer).
+The student can pay in cash (U.S. Currency Only), or with credit or debit cards.
+Sussex now offers an easy payment solution for visiting students called Pay My Tuition.
 It is very simple for students to pay using their country’s currency.
 Visit paymytuition.com and follow the directions; if you have any questions, contact support@paymytuition.com.
 Paying tuition with the support of Pay My Tuition is safe, secure, and quick, with minimal fees.

 Located: Administration Bldg., B212